imalfect/hevy-http-mcp/README.md

 ```

 ## Security
+**NOTE:** This project was coded using Claude.
+AI can make mistakes and therefore I cannot guarantee that the code is 100% secure

 - **No secrets in code** — all credentials are loaded from environment variables.
 - `.env` is gitignored; only `.env.example` (with placeholder values) is committed.